YunoHost-Apps/staticwebapp_ynh/README.md

-# Minimal Web App
+# Static Web App

 Just create a vhost and serve static files.
+Nothing more.